tkeskita/smoothMesh/README.md

 algorithm](https://en.wikipedia.org/wiki/Laplacian_smoothing), which
 uses surrounding cell centers instead of the neighbour point locations to calculate the new point position).
-Midpoint of two closest points is applied instead of Centroidal point for high aspect ratio points.
+Midpoint of two closest points is applied instead of centroidal point for prismatic high aspect ratio points.
 Optional heuristic quality constraint options exist to constrain the smoothing, to avoid self-intersections.
 No changes to mesh topology are made.